 LING/PSYC 467

 Psycholinguistics

-Fall 2021
+Winter 2023

-TR 14:00 - 15:15 in ST 128
+TR 09:30 - 10:45 SH278

 COURSE OUTLINE

-INSTRUCTOR'S NAME: Angeliki Athanasopoulou
+INSTRUCTOR'S NAME: Dimitrios Skordos

-OFFICE HOURS: T 16:00 - 17:00 (Zoom info on D2L) or by appointment (send email)

-E-MAIL: angeliki.athanasopou@ucalgary.ca
+OFFICE HOURS: by appt; please email

-Note that I will respond to e-mails within 48h during weekdays.
+E-MAIL: dimitrios.skordos@ucalgary.ca I will try to respond to e-mails within 48 hrs during weekdays

+TELEPHONE NUMBER: N/A

 DESCRIPTION

 Transforming an idea or thought to be communicated into speech and conversely interpreting speech by others into a meaningful and organized message that transmits information and intentions is an incredibly complex process that employs an interconnected series of systems in the human mind/brain.
 Psycholinguistics studies how humans acquire, produce, and comprehend language.
 More precisely it studies the systems, processes and mental representations involved in the production and comprehension of language.

 In this course we will cover fundamental knowledge required by anyone (linguist or psychologist) who wants to study these processes and we will explore evidence from interdisciplinary basic research that aims to answer questions about them.
 We will examine different theories and models of language processing as well as classic and more recent experimental evidence in support of those models.
 Finally, we will talk about the methods and procedures used to carry out psycholinguistic research and carry out hands-on exercises employing some of these methods.

-OBJECTIVES AND OUTCOMES
+OBJECTIVES and OUTCOMES

-Course Learning Outcomes Assessment Methods Students will familiarize themselves with relevant background, including Online discussion participation, intheories, frameworks, and major debates in psycholinguistics. class discussion participation Students will construct and administer simple psycholinguistic experiments assignments, research proposal based on accessible experimental methods to test a hypothesis, gather sample data and summarize the results.
-Students will synthesize ideas and background covered to hold informed Online discussion participation, indiscussions on the predictions and implications of psycholinguistic theories as class discussion participation, well as the evidence necessary to support one over the other. research proposal Students will critically evaluate primary research journal articles and propose Online discussion participation, in questions for future study. class discussion, research proposal Students will write a motivated and plausible research proposal Research proposal (final writeup) that is grounded in a brief literature review and proposes an experiment to test a clearly-defined hypothesis.
+Students will familiarize themselves with relevant background, including theories, frameworks, and major debates in psycholinguistics.
+Students will construct and administer simple psycholinguistic experiments based on accessible experimental methods to test a hypothesis, gather sample data and summarize the results.
+Students will synthesize ideas and background covered to hold informed discussions on the predictions and implications of psycholinguistic theories as well as the evidence necessary to support one over the other.
+Students will critically evaluate primary research journal articles and propose questions for future study.
+Students will write a motivated and plausible research proposal that is grounded in a brief literature review and proposes an experiment to test a clearly-defined hypothesis.

 REQUIRED COURSE MATERIALS

 Sedivy, J. (2019).
 Language in Mind: An Introduction to Psycholinguistics (Second Edition).
 Oxford University Press. (available at the University Bookstore and online)

-Other required material will be posted on D2L.
+Any additional required materials will be posted on D2L.

-RECOMMENDED COURSE MATERIALS

-N/A